LabyMod/labymod4-api-wiki/docs/pages/server/index.md

     }
     ```
 4. You're now ready to use the LabyMod 4 Server API in your BungeeCord plugin.

+### Minestom Library

+1. Add the `server-minestom` dependency to your project's dependencies as described above.
+2. Initialize the LabyMod 4 Server API before you call `MinecraftServer#start`:
+    ```java
+    LabyModProtocolService.initialize();
+    ```
+3. You're now ready to use the LabyMod 4 Server API in your Minestom server.

 ### Velocity Plugin